JanssenProject/jans/docs/admin/auth-server/endpoints/end-session.md

 # Overview

 Janssen Server's `/end_session` endpoint supports logout using [OpenId Connect Front Channel Logout](https://openid.net/specs/openid-connect-frontchannel-1_0.html) mechanism.
-When using OpenID Connect Logout, it is recommeneded to use Front-Channel Logout.
+When using OpenID Connect Logout, it is recommended to use Front-Channel Logout.
 In Front-Channel Logout the browser receives a page with a list of application logout urls within an iframe.
 This prompts the browser to call each application logout individually and the OpenID Connect end-session endpoint via Javascript.